BiLLY-J03l/reverse-shell-c/README.md

 30/12/2024

--I added obfuscation techniques to the backdoor.
+-Added obfuscation techniques to the backdoor.

 -It's safe to say that the backdoor is TOTALLY UNDETECTABLE by Windows Defender (static AND dynamic)